sadatnfs/copula/README.md

 ## Progress:

 1)	Getting comfy with the function by using example draws right now.
 2)	Creating a prepping data function to take get_draws and prep for the copulating function.

 3)	Unit tests.
 4)	Stacking of dimensions.
 Most challenging.
+(7 modified business days)
 5)	Supplying correlation matrix.
 Build in a default AR(1) matrix if correlation not supplied.
 6)	Porting to different language.

+## Timeline: